About the Genomic Data Sharing (GDS) Policy

 genomic data sharing policy - decorative image

-Sharing genomic research data is essential for translating research results into knowledge, products, and procedures that improve human health.
+Sharing genomic research data is essential for translating research results into knowledge, products, and procedures to improve human health.
 The GDS Policy applies to all NIH-funded research (grants, contracts, intramural research) that generates large-scale human or non-human genomic data and the use of the data for subsequent research.
 The policy applies to all such research, regardless of the funding level.
-For examples of research projects involving genomic data that may be subject to the policy, refer to the Examples of Projects section below.
+For examples of genomic data that may be subject to the policy, refer to the Examples of Projects section below.

 The GDS Policy is in effect for NIH-funded:

 Extramural research initiated prior to January 25, 2015, and intramural research prior to August 31, 2015, will continue to operate under the terms of the policies that were in effect when the research began.
-This includes:
+This includes the:

 Examples of Projects That Fall Under GDS Policy